 Comparing DDR4 and DDR5 Memory Bandwidth for FPGA Accelerator Cards

 Summary: DDR5 Modules Provide Higher Bandwidth in the Same Footprint as DDR4

 However, GDDR6, HBM, and HBM2e Offer an Order of Magnitude of Higher Bandwidth

-Introduced in 2021, DDR5 SDRAM brings many performance enhancements and is available on BittWare cards, like the in-development IA-865m, but just how much faster is it?
+Introduced in 2021, DDR5 SDRAM brings many performance enhancements and will be available on FPGA cards, but just how much faster is it?
 And how does it compare to other memory types like HBM2e and GDDR6?

 The simple way of comparing DDR5 versus DDR4 is to say that it’s twice the bandwidth.
 However, such a broad statement doesn’t capture the real-world variety of factors, including module speeds and number of modules in the system (four DDR4 modules may provide similar performance to two DDR5 DIMMs for example).
 To better compare these DRAM technologies, we’ll start by looking at the underlying factors giving DDR5 its bandwidth performance at a theoretical maximum level.
 Then we will see how this translates to performance at a system level on several BittWare FPGA accelerator cards.
 We will also compare to the higher-end memory types of GRRD6 and HBM to see if they still have a significant edge over standard DDR memory.